switchboard-xyz/solana-sdk/cli/README.md

   -w, --withdrawAccount=withdrawAccount  optional solana pubkey or keypair filesystem path to withdraw funds to. default
                                          destination is oracle authority's token wallet

+  --amount=amount                        (required) token amount to withdraw from oracle escrow.
+If decimals provided,
+                                         amount will be normalized to raw tokenAmount

   --mainnetBeta                          WARNING: use mainnet-beta solana cluster

 EXAMPLES